 Hello from the Arts Council!

 Our staff is working remotely and diligently from home, doing everything they can to fulfill our mission to Build Community through the Arts — which seems vital now.
 When we announced our apART together project a few weeks ago, we were met with resounding support from our community, indicating a true need for creative outlets during this time.
-We now have FOUR individual projects with you can get involved today, and the list will continue to grow!
-Check them out here.

 Please know that our first priority is to maintain the health and safety of our staff, instructors, members, and the general public.
 We’ve been in regular communications with the Municipal Health Department and are following their guidance on the best course of action for the Arts Council.
 You can check our website for updates as the situation changes.
 We hope to see you again soon.
 In the meantime, be well and make art.